 - Mobile Address Book – this gets downloaded when you “sync” your phone with a vehicle.
 Delete this information when selling a car, returning a rental vehicle or even giving your car to a vallet for parking.
 Some vehicles are equipped with a valet function, which temporarily locks out access to this information.

 - Mobile Applications in the Car – it is known that numerous mobile apps store the user’s personal data, and when your phone is used with your vehicle, some or all data may be stored in the car as well.
-So when you download the next app, pay attention to the permissions you are granting.
+Also, this works the other way around: your mobile may store data about your vehicle usage as well (Waze, for instance, knows the temperature outside your car, whether the windshield wipers or headlights are on, how much gas you’ve got etc.).
+So, using a VPN such as CyberGhost will keep the personal data stored by your mobile safe from unwanted prying eyes.

 - Vehicle Hard Drive Storage – many of today’s vehicles include built-in hard-drive storage (often for music or other “infotainment” features).
 Remember to delete the data on this hard drive when you sell or return your vehicle.